Advice on buying a buisness

 Although the process of buying a business is very similar to the sale of a business, there are a number of very different considerations when deciding to buy another business.

-We have prepared this guide from the buyer’s perspective to provide an overview of the main stages involved in the acquisition of a business.
-We hope that it will help you understand the buyer’s role and alleviate some of the concerns and uncertainty that you might face when making the decision to acquire a business.
+We have prepared this guide from the buyer’s perspective to provide an overview of the main stages involved in buying a business.
+We hope that it will help you understand the buyer’s role and alleviate some of the concerns and uncertainty that you might face when making the decision to buy a business.

 The key is to seek professional advice at the earliest possible stage.
 This will enable you and your advisers to plan the purchase process and identify any issues well in advance.
 This proactive approach should hopefully be rewarded in terms of both a smooth transaction and potentially a better deal for you.